Articles & Books

 From the article:

-Upcoming C++ User Group meetings in November
+Upcoming C++ User Group meetings in September 2022

-The monthly listing of upcoming C++ User Group meetings at Meeting C++
+The monthly listing of upcoming C++ User Group meetings at Meeting C++:

-Upcoming C++ User Group meetings in November
+Upcoming C++ User Group Meetings in September 2022

 by Jens Weller